Enable JavaScript to ensure website accessibility

 It is usually considered a temporary condition, with 85% of people recovering within 3 months.
 However, we see a lot of people here at South Shore Acupuncture and Wellness that have been suffering from Bell’s Palsy for many years.
 We even see people that, although considered as “recovered,” they are still left with some lingering weakness or asymmetry that is exacerbated by occasional flair ups.
 At our clinic, we use acupuncture, ATP Resonance BioTherapy®, and 03 Therapy to help accelerate nerve recovery and restore function naturally.

-Next Post: Supporting Faster Nerve Regeneration
+Next Post: Supporting Faster Nerve Recovery in Bell's Palsy Recovery

 Migraines are not “ just a headache."